RnWater/learnGit/readme.txt

 today i will learn git
 Git is a distributed version control system.
 Git is free software distributed under the GPL.
-Git has a mutable index called stage.
+Git has a mutable index called stage learn git command

+git push origin master
+.